dustinpfister/blog_posts/_posts/statistics-stochastic-process-bernoulli.md

 ### 3.2 - Testing it

-There is then doing the same test again, but this time making use of this other coin function.
+There is then doing the same test again, but this time making use of this other coin function that is more in line with a system that is NOT stochastic.

 ```js